 Acupuncture treatment in London

 We are excited to announce that from October 2024 it will be possible to see an acupuncturist at our London clinic.
-The bookings can be made with either Alex or the Student acupuncture clinic by getting in touch with them directly, details below.
+Bookings can be made using the details below.

 What is acupuncture?